Classes in Java programs can be interconnected by giving access to their members.

 In the class diagram, the modifier is

-represented by a minus ( -
+privaterepresented by a minus ( -) symbol .

 Modifier

-will make members and classes only accessible from:- Class itself;
+protectedwill make members and classes only accessible from:- Class itself;

 - Sub class or child class;